DianaMDB/PowerPlatform/Readme.md

 ## Getting Started
 1. In the Base URL field in the General tab, replace the placeholder **"_Data API App ID_"** with the App ID from the URL endpoint under **Data API** tab in your Atlas cluster.
-2. For some APIs which expect a Json request or response , the layout/sample of the json needs to be added using the **"Import from Sample"** option for the Reuest or Response under the **Definition** tab.
+2. For some APIs which expect a Json request or response , the layout/sample of the json needs to be added using the **"Import from Sample"** option for the Request or Response under the **Definition** tab.

 ## Known Limitations

 1. Data API logs all requests and stores the logs for 30 days.They can be viewed from the **Data API** screen in the **Logs** tab
 2. The Data API has restrictions in terms of the size of the Request and the Response body and the response time which is detailed [here](https://www.mongodb.com/docs/atlas/api/data-api/#request-limitations)

-## Deployment Instrcutions
+## Deployment Instructions

-Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as a custom connector within Microsoft Power Automate and Power Apps.
+Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as a custom connector within Microsoft Power Automate and Power Apps